Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-PaymentOption | string |  The name of the payment gateway.
+PaymentOption* | string |  The name of the payment gateway.
 For example, RazorPay, EBS, OnlineBankTransfer, COD, CreditCard, ChequeDD, Wallet, and eGiftVoucher
-PaymentType | PaymentOption |  The mode of payment chosen for the transaction.
+PaymentType* | PaymentOption |  The mode of payment chosen for the transaction.
 Values could be OBT (Online bank transfer), TPG (Third party gateway), Credit, GV (Gift voucher) and so on
-OrderId | int |  The unique id of the order
+OrderId* | int |  The unique id of the order MerchantId* | PaymentOption |  The unique id (GUID) of the merchant in which the order is registered status* | enum |  The status of the current payment.
+Value: Pending, Authorized amount* | float |  The amount paid through the current payment type for the transaction

-MerchantId | PaymentOption |  The unique id (GUID) of the merchant in which the order is registered status | enum |  The status of the current payment.
-Value: Pending, Authorized amount | float |  The amount paid through the current payment type for the transaction
+<aside class="notice"> All parameters marked by * are mandatory.</aside>